Irish Names By Meaning

 Juverna (f) joo VERN a, yoo VERN a - a Latin name for Ireland

-Laragh LAR a - place
+Laragh LAR a - place name

 Life (f) LIF yeh Liffey Celtic goddess name, gave name to river Liffey

-Tara ( f, sometimes m) TAR a Teamhair assembly place, named for a Celtic goddess.
+Tara ( f, sometimes m) TAR a Teamhair "assembly place," named for a Celtic goddess.
 The Hill of Tara was the traditional seat of the high king of Ireland.

-Teamhair (f) TA wur Tara, Teamair elevated or assembly place.
+Teamhair (f) TA wur Tara, Teamair "elevated or assembly place."
 See Tara.

-Ultán (m) UL tawn Ultan Ulsterman
+Ultán (m) UL tawn Ultan "Ulsterman"

 Names Relating to the Sea